• Home

 Step 3: Layer the meat and cheese

-If you’re making this the night before, you can stop here.
-Cover the pan tightly with plastic wrap and refrigerate it.
+If you’re doing this the night before, you would pause here.
+Now you want to tightly cover the pan with plastic wrap and refrigerate it.
+The batter will go on in the morning, just before the baking step.

 Step 4: Mix the batter